bobbicodes/mecca/README.md

 ![Screenshot](mecca.png)

 I ended up getting a bit carried away with the pixel art, after trying every SVG tool I could find I was still unsatisfied with the results, so ended up coding it all by hand as basic lines, shapes and paths.
-For example, the castle in the picture above is actually made of staggered rows of dashed lines representing bricks and mortar, organized in a [stretcher bond](https://en.wikipedia.org/wiki/Brickwork#Stretcher,_or_running_bond) masonry pattern.
+For example, the castle in the picture above is actually a function that outputs staggered rows of dashed lines representing bricks and mortar organized in a [stretcher bond](https://en.wikipedia.org/wiki/Brickwork#Stretcher,_or_running_bond) masonry pattern.
+And that Mario is not even a sprite - he's a group of vector paths connected to form his limbs, hat and moustache.
+And once this app blows up and I get sued by Nintendo, a new version will be out with a character called *Mr. Moustache*, who will in fact be nothing more than a bouncing moustache on a stick with a red hat on.

 The text representing your music data is accessible down below Data-Robot.
 It's a sequence of Clojure maps, one for each note.
 Copy and paste into your favorite text editor to save your composition.
 Actual save function coming soon.